ozhyhadl/SliderRGB/README.md

 # SliderRGB

-A simple project for choosing colors using the RGB slider.
+A simple project for choosing colors using the RGB slider or TextField.

 The range of slider values is from 0 to 1 (0 - 255)